 In the past, did you think alcoholism only happens to other families?
 If so, you are not alone.
 This disease has reached epidemic proportions in the United States and California.
 In fact, according to the National Institute on Alcohol Abuse and Alcoholism, an estimated 17 million Americans suffers from an alcohol use disorder of some kind.
 If you find that your child is suffering from an addiction to alcohol, it is important to update your estate plan—especially your trust.
+You can use trust modifications when your child is addicted to alcohol to help protect your family’s assets.

-What You Can Do to Protect Your Child and Your Assets
+What You Can Do to Protect Your Child and Your Assets with Trust Modifications When Your Child Is Addicted

 Why is an update so important when a child is struggling with an addiction?
 The trust assets could be wasted if the child is spending the money on drugs or alcohol.
 Similarly, the child could harm himself as a result of having increased access to these substances thanks to the money he receives.
 Fortunately, you can update your trust to protect both your child and the assets.
 Following are some suggestions: